xapian/xapian-gsoc-proposal/proposal.rst

  * github URL: https://github.com/iamhks

  * Biography:
-I’m Hemant, an Engineering student at National Institute of Technology Warangal, India.
-I am fascinated by the intersection between humans and computers i.e, I am majoring in Computer Science and Engineering (CSE), and am passionate about finding new ways to use computing to maximize social impact.
-I’m an effective communicator, a productive team member, and a smart leader.
-Exploring the meaningful impact of technology is something that excites me to the core!

 ..
 Tell us a bit about yourself.

 I’m Hemant, an Engineering student at National Institute of Technology Warangal, India.